jieter/django-tables2/docs/index.rst

 Each of the above options takes prescendent over the previous.

-The value must be either a comma separated string of column names, or a list of column names.
-Generally you'll only use a single column name, but multiple are supported to allow for multi-fallback-column ordering.
+The value must be an iterable (or comma separated string) of :term:`order by aliases`.

 Ordering preference is passed via the querystring in a variable.
 The name of the variable is determined by ``order_by_field`` (default: ``sort``).
 This can